danchanka/docusaurustest/docs/LSFUS/Access_from_an_external_system.md

-# lsFusionAccess from an external system
+---

-# Access from an external system
+title: 'Access from an external system'
+---

 The platform allows external systems   to access an lsFusion-based system using various network protocols.
 The interface of such interaction is a call for an action with specified parameters and, if necessary, the return of certain property values (without parameters) as  *results*.
 It is assumed that all parameter and result objects are objects of [built-in classes](Built-in_classes.md).